 “The platform required very little training for stakeholders,” Stephen says.
 “The interface was clean and made sense.
 Our training was easily completed remotely.
 Overall, candidates and examiners are happy with the new platform.”

 Now, ANZCVS is looking to adopt Examena as their single platform for all examination processes.
 “We were fortunate to be part of some envisioning processes where MaivenPoint is looking to understand the valid needs of a business and determine how that will map to future features and roadmaps,” Stephen says.
-They are currently working with the Examena team on AI proctoring and additional marking models.
+ANZCVS is working with the Examena team on incorporating additional marking models for more assessment applications.

 With Examena, ANZCVS’s entire examination process, from administration activities associated with the preparation of exams to creation and delivery, has been streamlined.
 Stephen estimates the college was able to reduce exam logistics by a hundredfold, saving hundreds of hours of work each exam cycle.